NT Eschatology—Letters 12

-Little children, it is the last hour.
-Just as you have heard that the antichrist is coming, so now many antichrists have appeared.
-This is how we know it is the last hour.
+Little children, it’s the last hour.
+Just as you’ve heard that the antichrist is coming, so now many antichrists have appeared.
+This is how we know it’s the last hour.

-Wow.
 That’s pretty clear.
-And, contrary to what prophecy “experts” tell us today, we can’t be living in the “last days” because John stated it was the “last hour” in the first century.
-Not only that, look how he justifies such a claim —
+Contrary to what prophecy “experts” tell us today, we can’t be living in the “last days” because John stated it was the “last hour” in the first century.
+Not only that, look how he justifies such a claim—

 Notice what he says, “You’ve heard that antichrist is coming.
 And, now, it’s worse than we thought because many antichrists have already appeared!”

-Today, we hear all kinds of useless bunk about the “antichrist” — who it is, who it will be, ad nauseam.
-Here, John clearly stated that “antichrist” was a present reality when he wrote this letter.
+Today, we hear all kinds of useless bunk about the “antichrist”—who it is, who it will be, ad nauseam.
+Here, John clearly stated that “antichrist” was a present reality when this letter was written.
 For those people who like to take the Bible “literally,” they sure jump through hoops when they see this verse.

 “Well,” it’s countered, “John didn’t mean ‘the antichrist.’
 He meant the ‘spirit of antichrist.’”

 Next, note that the appearance of the “many antichrists” is proof for John that he and his contemporaries were living in the “last hour.”
 This is mind-blowing.
 So far in our study, we have gone from the “end of the ages” to the “end times” to the “last days” to the “last hour.”
-We can see the natural progression within the New Testament itself.
+We can see this natural progression within the New Testament itself.
 This, again, leads one to view that the events Jesus warned about were being fulfilled then and not postponed until our time.
 To move forward a couple thousand years and claim the words of Jesus are being fulfilled now is to completely ignore these passages.
-Or, as we’ve seen, wrestle them out of their contexts and force them to mean something else altogether.
+Or, as we’ve seen, wrestle them out of their contexts and force them to mean something they were never intended to mean.

 In other words, if we were the recipients of this letter, how would we have understood John?
 Would we have thought he really meant other people, in another generation, thousands of years in our future?
-Or would we have thought he meant the people who, as he talked about in the very next verse, “went out from us” (1 John 1.19).
-Clearly, John meant their contemporaries — not ours.
+Or would we have thought he meant the people who, as he talked about in the very next verse, “went out from us” (1 John 1.19; emphasis added).
+Clearly, John meant their contemporaries—not ours.
 To suggest otherwise is to read into the text and interpret things based on our presupposed worldview.

-The only thing that fits within this time frame, the only event that would have such an earth shattering affect on first century Jewish followers of Jesus, would be the complete and utter desolation of the holy city Jerusalem and it’s Temple.
-It is there, in that history turning event, that we should look to find the fulfillment of these words.
+The only thing that fits within this time frame, the only event that would have such an earth shattering effect on first century Jewish followers of Jesus, would be the complete and utter desolation of the holy city Jerusalem and its Temple.
+It’s there, in that history turning event, that we should look to find the fulfillment of these words.
 Indeed, it’s only there that we can find their fulfillment.

 Click here for the next post in this series.